seancfoley/IPAddress/ipaddress.md

 └─● 2.2.7.0/24
 ```

 &#8203;

 #### Partitioning Subnets

-An address trie accepts individual addresses or CIDR prefix blocks subnets.
-While this covers most use-cases, there are IPAddress instances that cannot be added to a trie as-is.
-But any subnet can be subdivided or partitioned in various ways.
+An address trie stores individual addresses or CIDR prefix blocks subnets.
+There are IPAddress instances that cannot be added to a trie as-is, subnets that are not CIDR prefix blocks.
+Such subnets can be subdivided or partitioned to addresses or CIDR prefix blocks in various ways.

-The `Partition` class encapsulates a partition of a subnet.
+The `Partition` type encapsulates a partition of a subnet.
 It also provides a couple of methods that subdivide any subnet into individual addresses or prefix block subnets, which can then be inserted into a trie.
-Much like an iterator, a partition can be used once, so simply create another if that is necessary.
+Much like an iterator, a partition can be used only once.
+Simply create another whenever that may be necessary.

-The two partition methods provided partition differently.  `partitionWithSingleBlockSize` finds a maximal prefix block size and then iterates through a series of prefix blocks of that size.  `partitionWithSpanningBlocks` uses any number of different prefix block sizes, which often results in a smaller number of blocks.
+The two partition methods provided partition differently.  `partitionWithSingleBlockSize` finds a maximal prefix block size and then iterates through a series of prefix blocks of that size.  `partitionWithSpanningBlocks` uses any number of different prefix block sizes, which frequently results in a smaller total number of blocks.

-Here we partition an IPv4 subnet with `partitionWithSingleBlockSize` and then check for the partitioned elements in the trie:
+Here we partition an IPv4 subnet with `partitionWithSingleBlockSize` and then check for the partitioned elements in the trie, first in Java:
 ```java
 String addrs = "1.2.1-7.*";
 IPv4AddressTrie trie = new IPv4AddressTrie();